Information flow in interaction networks II: channels, path lengths and potentials: Theory

 For $s\in S$, $F_{sK}$ gives the probability (or expectation) of a random walk emerging from the source $s$ reaching any of the sinks in $K$.
 Assuming $F_{sK}>0$ for all $s\in S$, define the \emph{normalized channel tensor}, $\bnPhiT\in V\otimes K\otimes S^*$ by

-The normalized channel tensor $\nPhiT{i}{s}{k}$ gives the expectation of the number of visits of $i$ by a random walk from $s$ to $k$, conditional on the random walk being terminated at sinks only.
-It does not consider any of the random walk paths that return to sources or terminate due to dissipation at transient nodes.
+The normalized channel tensor $\nPhiT{i}{s}{k}$ gives the expectation of the {\it normalized} number of visits to $i$ by a random walker from $s$ to $k$.
+Even though $\PhiT{i}{s}{k}$ in (\ref{eq:channeltens}) does not consider any of the random walk paths that return to sources or terminate due to dissipation at transient nodes, the number of visits to any specific node it records is reduced as the dissipation strength increases.
+The normalization by $F_{sK}$ in (\ref{eq:phieq2}) takes out the global effect of damping and makes it possible to compare the channel tensors obtained at different dissipation strengths.